a-hr-nikolov/rock-paper-scissors/README.md

 1. The computer choice can also be shown through icons.
 2. The design can be made more responsive, especially for smaller screens.
-3. The whole thing can be made slight better looking, though I actually like how it looks right now.
+3. The whole thing can be made slightly better looking, though I actually like how it looks right now.